TJRoh01/libes/README_CRATES_IO.md

 For code documentation, usage explanations, and examples please see [Docs.rs](https://docs.rs/libes/latest/libes/).

-## ⚠️ Alpha Release Track - Not Production Ready ⚠️
+## ⚠️ Beta Release Track - Not Production Ready ⚠️
-During alpha development, versions 0.1.Z, there is no guarantee of backwards compatibility and the API can change at any time.
-If you decide to use this library at this time, make sure that you always use the latest version, and be prepared to update your usage of the library often.
+During beta development, versions 0.2+.Z, backwards compatibility for decryption is guaranteed.

+This means that data encrypted using library version X.Y.Z can be decrypted using any superseding library version as long as X is the same, even if the algorithm used for encryption was yanked it will still be available for decryption until X is incremented.

+The public API structure will not change, but algorithms that are potentially found to be broken for any reason will be immediately removed and the library will be released with an incremented Y in X.Y.Z, and versions implementing that algorithm will be yanked.

+The private API is still under development, so make sure that you always use the latest version 0.Y.Z to receive all patches that are released.
+An incremented Z in X.Y.Z will not require any modifications in your code, of course with the exception for an algorithm being yanked.

 ## Why use libes?
 The rust cryptography ecosystem is swarming with crates, with varying degrees of quality and documentation.
 I have taken it onto myself to navigate this, and I want to share my findings with those who are trying to make sense of it like me.

 In doing this I commit myself to:
 - Maintaining a curated selection of relevant crates